 Know Your Moral Beliefs

 Know what you believe is moral.
 Share those beliefs with your children.
 Discuss them and why you believe they are moral.
 Discuss them and let your children question you, answer them as honestly and as completely as possible.
+Raising moral children should always include letting them question you and learn for themselves.

 Help your child understand consequences of their actions.
 This helps them understand what they did that deserved discipline and how their actions can change.
 Explain and help them understand emotional consequences.
 For instance, “you hurt your brother when you hit him and that made him sad.”
 Helping them understand emotions and how their actions made others feel can direct a specific understanding.
 This also helps teach empathy.